 In 2012, we completed restructuring transactions to facilitate our qualification as a REIT for federal income tax purposes.
-Our goal is to become the nation's premier hospitality REIT for group-oriented meetings hotel assets located in urban and resort markets.
+Our goal is to become the nation's premier hospitality REIT for group-oriented, destination hotel assets in urban and resort markets.